Images of Angular Cheilitis (4)

 Signs & Symptoms

-Dentures may act as reservoirs of infection.
 To prevent angular cheilitis in those who wear dentures, treat the dentures by soaking them overnight in a solution made up of 10 parts water to 1 part household bleach.
-For metal dentures that may become discolored by bleach, the use of a sodium benzoate or chlorhexidine mouth rinse is a good option.
+For metal dentures that may become discolored by bleach, sodium benzoate or chlorhexidine mouth rinse is an option.

-Treatment of angular cheilitis is usually undertaken with topical antifungals such as nystatin, clotrimazole, or econazole.
-Combinations of a topical antifungal and a topical steroid – such as Mycostatin® and triamcinolone or iodoquinol and hydrocortisone – may also be prescribed.
+Angular cheilitis is usually treated with topical antifungals such as nystatin, clotrimazole, or econazole.
+A combination of a topical antifungal and a topical steroid, such as nystatin and triamcinolone or iodoquinol and hydrocortisone, may also be prescribed.
 In persistent cases, oral antifungals may be used to treat the angular cheilitis.
 If there is cracking and scabbing or drainage of pus, a topical antibiotic, such as mupirocin ointment, may be prescribed.

-If persistent lip irritation, painful cracking, or fissuring at the corners of the mouth is present, seek evaluation from your primary care provider or dermatologist.
+If persistent lip irritation, painful cracking, or fissuring at the corners of the mouth is present, seek evaluation from your medical professional.